 - The Dissertation and Research Advisor (DRA) is the chair of the committee for all examinations, except the Dissertation Defense. - Four or more members (including the DRA) are necessary.
-All members must hold a doctorate in a discipline relevant to the work in the dissertation. - The committee must include at least two faculty members with expertise in the Discipline Concentration declared by the student. - The committee must include faculty members from at least two KGCOE departments. - The committee must include at least three KGCOE faculty members. - The committee must include a majority of KGCOE faculty members. - The committee may include one or more members from industry, academia, or government research labs. - Must be composed of members approved by the program director.
+All members must hold a doctorate in a discipline relevant to the work in the dissertation. - The committee must include at least two faculty members with expertise in the Discipline Concentration declared by the student. - The committee must include faculty members from at least two KGCOE departments. - The committee must include at least three KGCOE faculty members.
+At least two of these faculty members must be from the Department of Computer Engineering or the Department of Electrical and Microelectronic Engineering. - The committee must include a majority of KGCOE faculty members. - The committee may include one or more members from industry, academia, or government research labs. - Must be composed of members approved by the program director.
 All changes in committee membership must be approved by the program director preceding any examination. - Must have an additional external member appointed by the Dean of the Graduate School upon the nomination of the Program Director prior to the Dissertation Defense Examination.
 The external member must be a tenured member of the RIT faculty who holds a Ph.D. and is not a faculty member of the Electrical and Computer Engineering Ph.D. program. - The external committee member is the representative of the Dean of the Graduate School in the Dissertation Defense proceedings and serves as the Dissertation Defense Chair.
 This external chair is responsible for reporting the outcome of the dissertation defense deliberation to the program director. - All committee members must hold a doctoral or other equivalent terminal degree.